pulumi/registry/themes/default/content/registry/packages/newrelic/installation-configuration.md

 ---
 title: New Relic Setup
-meta_desc: This page provides an overview on how to configure credentials for the Pulumi New Relic Provider.
+meta_desc: Provides an overview on how to configure credentials for the Pulumi New Relic Provider.
 layout: installation
 ---